Learning to Build Bigger: Lessons from Pokémon Go

 Paulette Stout

-An all-around fabulous marketing veteran of both corporate and nonprofit sectors, and principal at Media Goddess Inc., Paulette is an enthusiastic champion of the written word.
+Progress Director of Brand Strategy, Paulette Stout, is an enthusiastic champion of the written word and all things Progress Brand.
 She has a strong background in content marketing, writing and strategy, and was also an award-winning media buyer-planner for top brands.
+She's also a published author of four novels.

 Comments